-In the final quarter of 2017, Facebook removed 1.6 million pieces of content containing hate speech.
-In the second quarter of 2021, that number jumped to over 31 million.
+In the final quarter of 2017, Facebook removed 1.6 million pieces of content containing online harassment and hate speech.
+In the second quarter of 2021, that number jumped to over 31 million hate speech comments.
 And that’s just one website during a single 3-month period.

-Needless to say, hate speech and disinformation (referred to as “fake news”) are prevalent, and they are not going away any time soon.
-These comments exist in all communities, from social media networks and news sites to forums and blogs.
+Needless to say, online hate speech and disinformation (referred to as “fake news”) are prevalent, and they are not going away any time soon.
+This online phenomenon identified in comments exists in all communities, from social media networks and news sites to forums and blogs.

-Wherever people are allowed to openly speak their minds, negative and hateful content can be found.
+Wherever people can openly speak their minds and practice free speech, negative, fake and hateful content and online hating behaviour can be found.

-In many countries, hate speech is a growing problem and one that creates unique challenges for media organisations.
-As we all know, publishers are responsible not only for their original content but also for the content their users generate on their websites.
+In many countries, hate speech online is a growing hate crime problem and one that creates unique challenges for media organisations.
+As we all know, the publishers’ industry is responsible not only for its original content, but also for the content its users generate on their relevant media accounts and websites.

 Imagine, for instance, that you run a news website with a comments section that updates in real-time.